-We're protecting seagrass meadows in Plymouth from damaging, traditional moorings, working with partners to replace traditional mooring systems, replant seagrass in the area and raise awareness of seagrass conservation issues.
+We've worked with partners to replace traditional mooring systems, replant seagrass in the area and raise awareness of seagrass conservation issues.

-Widely used, traditional boat moorings have been found to damage large areas of seagrass, sometimes leaving a 'halo' 5m in circumference.
+Widely-used, traditional boat moorings have been found to damage large areas of seagrass, sometimes leaving a 'halo' 5m in circumference.
 The chains which run from the buoy on the surface to a concrete or metal block on the seabed become slack at low tide, meaning the chain rests on the seabed.
-As the wind and tide change the chain is dragged along the seabed, causing destruction in its wake and uprooting valuable seagrass meadows at the same time.
+As the wind and tide change, the chain is dragged along the seabed, causing destruction in its wake and uprooting valuable seagrass meadows at the same time.

 Why are we protecting seagrass?